panodata/suraya/README.md

 managed service developed in collaboration with Grafana Labs and Amazon Web Services (AWS).
 It includes 40+ additional best-of-breed plugins from the Grafana Marketplace.
-On top of this curated set of baseline plugins, Nuraya additionally includes all 7 plugins of the [Volkov Labs Business Suite for Grafana].
+On top of this curated set of baseline plugins, Suraya additionally includes all 7 plugins of the [Volkov Labs Business Suite for Grafana].

 **[Grafana]**, traditionally like »Dashboard anything.
 Observe everything.«,